Season (sports): Postseason

 When the UEFA Champions League reformatted in 1993, it added a "knockout stage" involving four teams that finished at the top two places in their respective groups.
 Like North American sports leagues, this setup prevented some participants from facing each other, necessitating a two-round knockout stage to determine the champions.
 It has since been expanded to the 4-round knockout stage today.
 The Copa Libertadores has applied a knockout stage since the 1988 tournament, expanding to the current four-round format next season.
 All intercontinental club football competitions now feature a knockout stage.

 Off-season

 The off-season, vacation time, or close season is the time of year when there is no official competition.
-Although upper management continues to work, the athletes will take much vacation time off.
-Also, various events such as drafts, transfers and important off-season free agent signings occur.
-Generally, most athletes stay in shape during the off-season in preparation for the next season.
-Certain new rules in the league may be made during this time, and will become enforced during the next regular season.
+During this time, events such as drafts, transfers and off-season free agent signings may occur.
+Generally, athletes continue training to some extent during the off-season in preparation for the next season.

 As most countries which have a league in a particular sport will operate their regular season at roughly the same time as the others, international tournaments may be arranged during the off season.

-For example, most European football league club competitions run from July or August to May, subsequently major international competitions such as the FIFA World Cup and UEFA European Football Championship are organised to occur in June and July.
+For example, most European football league club competitions run from July or August to May, and so major international competitions such as the FIFA World Cup and UEFA European Football Championship are organised to occur in June and July.